sneakysneak/docs/pages/launch/customising-the-appearance-of-launch.md

     <tr>
         <td>LAUNCH Background</td>
         <td>body.launch</td>
-        <td>Using this allows you to edit the background and colour settings of your instance of LAUNCH.</td>
+        <td>Using this allows you to edit the background and color settings of your instance of LAUNCH.</td>
     </tr>
     <tr>
         <td>Application Icons</td>